jlzeng-i-got-locked-out-of-rokky258/WerePeople/README.md

 # WerePeople
- An attempt at a rougelike Fire Emblem game made for KenneyJam.
+ An attempt at a rougelike Fire Emblem game.